 Piers: Mainly reported from the Redondo Beach Pier, Santa Monica Pier, and the Cabrillo Mole in Avalon (where quite a few have been caught).

 Shoreline: Several have been caught from the shoreline at Catalina and the jetty at Redondo Beach.

 Boats: A fairly uncommon species for California boaters.

 Food Value: Excellent, all-white fillets that are mild flavored with no apparent flakes and dense textured.
 They are low in fat content and can be cooked many ways.
-The only problem is that the skin is like leather so you need a good, sharp fillet knife (and perhaps a knife sharpener).
+The only problem is that the skin is like leather so you need a good, sharp fillet knife (and perhaps a knife sharpener) while cleaning them.

 Comments: Considered a somewhat uncommon species in California although just enough fish are caught to keep it interesting.
 I’ve caught four triggerfish (different species)—one in Maui, Hawaii, one while fishing out of La Paz, Mexico, one while fishing out of the Rancho Buena Vista resort in Mexico’s East Cape, and one from the Cabrillo Mole in Avalon.